Small Business Lending Data Collection

 The upload process will very likely mirror what credit unions do today to upload HMDA data to the following site HMDA Platform Tools (cfpb.gov)

 Read the proposal summary from the CFPB:

 Also from the CFPB, here are the proposed data elements:

-Status as of August 2022: We have begun researching the proposed requirements and how our credit unions might need to respond.
-Team members attended the CFPB’s Technical Readiness Session on August 19, 2022 to learn more.
+Status as of May 2023: We performed initial research of the proposed requirements and how our credit unions might need to respond.
 Since the final rule is not likely to be published until March of 2024 we will remain in a holding pattern for now.